 In some accidental death cases (DUI accidents, for example), the state may pursue a criminal case.
 The family can still file a civil claim under Arizona law.
 Our attorneys can advise you about the timing of a wrongful death suit with a criminal case pending.

-What Happens When You File a Wrongful Death Lawsuit in Arizona?
+How Does a Wrongful Death Claim Work in Arizona?

 If you decide to move forward with a legal claim for wrongful death, your attorney will submit your petition to the county court where the person lived when he or she died.
 The court will set a hearing date and notify the defendants of the civil action against them.